caocscar/ConnectedVehicleDocs/Events.md

 6|Value|relative position of the throttle|percent

 ## WiperStatusFrontEvents
-The `WiperStatusFrontEvents.csv` file is intended to communicate whether it is raining or snowing at the vehicle’s current location and how hard it is raining it is raining or snowing.
+The `WiperStatusFrontEvents.csv` file is intended to communicate whether it is raining or snowing at the vehicle’s current location and how hard the precipitation is.
 If the wipers are in the *On* position, it serves as a proxy for whether or not it is raining or snowing.
-The wipers’ *swipes per minute* also serves as a proxy for how hard it is raining or snowing.
+The wipers’ *swipes per minute* serves as a proxy for how hard it is raining or snowing.

 ### Variables
 Column Number|Name|Description|Units